ory/oathkeeper/docs/docs/pipeline/authz.md

 - `forward_response_headers_to_upstream` (slice of strings, optional) - The HTTP
   headers that will be allowed from remote authorizer responses.
 If returned, headers on this list will be forward to upstream services.
+- `retry` (object, optional) - Configures timeout and delay settings for the request against the token endpoint
+  - `give_up_after` (string) max delay duration of retry.
+The value will be parsed by the Go [duration parser](https://pkg.go.dev/time#ParseDuration).
+  - `max_delay` (string) time to wait between retries and max service response time.
+The value will be parsed by the Go [duration parser](https://pkg.go.dev/time#ParseDuration).

 #### Example